unicode-org/message-format-wg/spec/formatting.md

 > For example,
 > the _option_ `foo=42` and the _option_ `foo=|42|` are treated as identical.

-> For example, in a JavaScript formatter
+> For example, in a JavaScript formatter,
 > the _resolved value_ of a _text_ or a _literal_ could have the following implementation:
 >
 > ```ts